-Proposition 2.1 (obtaining testers for the graph problems, equal size version): Let Φ be the set of n-vertex graphs that consist of connected components that are each of size s = s(n), and let d be the degree bound used in the bounded-degree graph model.
+Proposition 2.1 (obtaining testers for the graph problems, equal size version): Let Φ_n be the set of n-vertex graphs that consist of connected components that are each of size s = s(n), and let d be the degree bound used in the bounded-degree graph model.
 Then, for every $\epsilon > 0$, the following holds.

-- 1. If ε -testing isomorphism to a fixed (n/s)-long sequence has query complexity q, then ε -testing isomorphism to a fixed n-vertex graph in Φ has query complexity $ds \cdot q$. - 2.
-If ε -testing isomorphism between two (n/s)-long sequences has query complexity q, then ε -testing isomorphism between two n-vertex graphs that are promised to be in Φ has query complexity $ds \cdot q$.
+- 1. If ε -testing isomorphism to any fixed (n/s)-long sequence has query complexity is at most q, then, for every n-vertex graph H in Φ_n , the query complexity of ε -testing isomorphism to H is at most $ds \cdot q$. - 2.
+If ε -testing isomorphism between two (n/s)-long sequences has query complexity is at most q, then ε -testing isomorphism between two n-vertex graphs that are promised to be in Φ_n has query complexity $ds \cdot q$.
 Furthermore, if the time complexity of the first problem is T, then the time complexity of the second problem is $poly(s) \cdot T$.

-The graph-testing problems refer to the bounded-degree model, and the sequence-testing problems can be restricted to the alphabet [2n/s].
+The graph-testing problems refer to the bounded-degree model, and the sequence-testing problems can be restricted to the alphabet $\lfloor 2n/s \rfloor$.

-Since testing Φ is easy, we can remove the promise (in Part 2) and test the property that consists of pairs of isomorphic graphs that are both in Φ .
-On the other hand, we can easily reduce testing m-long sequences over [2m] to testing 2m-long sequences over [2m].
+Regarding the conclusion (in Part 2), since testing Φ_n is easy, we can remove the promise (in the conclusion) and test the property that consists of pairs of isomorphic graphs that are in Φ_n .
+On the hypothesis side, we can easily reduce testing m-long sequences over [2m] to testing 2m-long sequences over [2m].